philippe554/MANN/README.md

 ### Least Recently Used Acces

-*This head is still in production*
+*This head is still in development*

 Add a read and write head to the MANN: